defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/25-Mailhog.md

 weight = 25
 +++

-Mailhog is an SMTP server used for testing various applications that send emails.
+MailHog is an SMTP server used for testing various applications that send emails.
 It provides a simple web interface to view what messages have been sent.
-Let's edit our new `~/Desktop/op/docker/docker-compose.yml` file and add the following to configure Mailhog.
+Let's edit our new `~/Desktop/op/docker/docker-compose.yml` file and add the following to configure MailHog.

 ```yml
 version: "3"